 Miami presents a different challenge than anything Mendoza has faced this playoff.
 The Hurricanes’ defense is built on speed and aggression, with a front seven that has generated 42 sacks this season.
 Coordinator Lance Guidry has developed schemes that confuse even experienced quarterbacks, mixing coverage looks and bringing pressure from unexpected angles.
 Miami reached the championship game as a 10-seed by beating Texas A&M, Ohio State, and Ole Miss in consecutive weeks, proving they can compete with anyone when their defense is clicking.

 But Mendoza has seen elite defenses before.
 Oregon brought the Pac-12’s best unit to the Peach Bowl, and Mendoza carved them apart with surgical precision.
-Alabama’s defense entered the Rose Bowl ranked in the top 15 nationally, and Mendoza completed his first 12 passes en route to the blowout victory.
-The Hurricane defense is talented, but they haven’t faced a quarterback who processes information as quickly as Mendoza does.
+Alabama’s defense entered the Rose Bowl ranked in the top 15 nationally, according to ESPN Stats & Info, and Mendoza completed his first 12 passes en route to the blowout victory.
+“I’ve watched every snap of Mendoza’s season, and there isn’t a coverage concept that slows him down,” ESPN’s Kirk Herbstreit said during the semifinal broadcast.
+“Miami’s defense is talented, but they haven’t seen processing speed like this.”

 The Legacy at Stake